Rawlsy-py/formatforge/README.md

 ## Contributing

-We welcome contributions to `dbt-lint`!
+We welcome contributions to `formatforge`!
 If you have suggestions for improvements or bug fixes, please follow these steps:

 1. Fork the repository.
 2. Create a new branch for your feature or fix.